 The in-line rotating blade and unique upright weighted single hook set up allows the Head Shot to be fished effectively through both weeds and wood as the hook will rotate up and away from hard objects.
 The upright single hook allows you to put this bait places an in-line spinner has never gone before.

-The Head Shots do attract a lot of attention from fish with teeth so we have wire tied the skirt onto a stainless steel skirt body making them super tough.
+The Head Shots do attract a lot of attention from fish with teeth so we have wire tied the skirt onto a stainless steel skirt body mounted on a .051 post and using solid brass beads making them super tough.

 The heads are designed by Doug Richardson and molded in our shop.
 They are also air brushed and hand detailed in-house.
 The clear coated is the same resin that we use on our muskie baits protecting the bait with a glass hard finish.